Crafts during the Covid19 lockdown in March 2020.

 Days sometimes were extremely long and some other times flew by in a jiffy.

-After the first week, I needed to find myself a practice, something which would help me to stay focused for a few hours a day and that aided in isolating myself a bit from the bombarding pieces of information which were coming from newspaper and social media.
+After the first week, I needed to find myself a practice, something which would help me to stay focused for a few hours a day and that aided in isolating myself a bit from the bombarding pieces of information which were coming from newspapers and social media.

-Wood Carving was the easiest and simpler crafts to apply.
+Wood Carving was the easiest and simpler craft to apply.
 I basically only needed a bunch of tools, some leftover wood and a closed place where to work.
 So for two months, my shed became my atelier, and my daily practice was to produce furniture for my own house.

 - Years; 2020

 - Typology; Furniture

 - Produced in my shed during the first lockdown for the Covid19 World Pandemic